Recognizing the Signs of Dementia

 Memory Support at Concordia

 Concordia Senior Living offers a unique structured to promote resident confidence in a safe and home-like environment.
-With active participation in memory-focused activities and our compassionate staff, Concordia creates an atmosphere for memory care residents to live life to the fullest.
+With active participation in memory-focused activities and our compassionate staff, Concordia creates an atmosphere for all of our residents – from independent living to memory care – to live life to the fullest.